So, You Want a Community? 3 Considerations

-I'm Patrick, CEO and Co-Founder of Orbit.
-On the left, you see members of the Orbit team.
+I'm Patrick, CEO and co-founder of Orbit.
+You can find me on Twitter @PatrickJWoods. on the right.
+You see members of the Orbit team.
 I just love this photo because we're all donning weird space gear.
-You can imagine with a company named Orbit, we really lean heavily into space metaphors, space jokes, space emojis, you name it.
+You can imagine with a company named Orbit, we really lean heavily into space metaphors, space jokes, space emoji, you name it.
 But this is us.

 What I mean by that is you think about Kubernetes is a community, but so is my local fencing club.
 They both use the term community to describe them.
 And yet they couldn't be more different.

 Now of course, fundamentally, community is really just a group of people coming together around a common purpose, but the definition community itself can really feel too high level to be meaningful.
 So what we've done at Orbit and the way we talk about this stuff with our own community and our customers, is thinking about a three-part taxonomy.
 I think if you can think about these three types of communities, you can reason more specifically about what we mean when we say the word community.
 So three types of communities.
 First type is communities of product.